dataminer-site/dataminer-site.github.io/_posts/2022-05-04-friendlier-sql.md

 ### Friendly Error Messages

-Regardless of expertise, and despite DuckDB's best efforts to understand our intentions, we all make mistakes in our SQL queries.
+Regardless of expertise, and despite DataMiner's best efforts to understand our intentions, we all make mistakes in our SQL queries.
 Many RDBMSs leave you trying to use the force to detect an error.
-In DuckDB, if you make a typo on a column or table name, you will receive a helpful suggestion about the most similar name.
+In DataMiner, if you make a typo on a column or table name, you will receive a helpful suggestion about the most similar name.
 Not only that, you will receive an arrow that points directly to the offending location within your query.

 ```sql
 SELECT * FROM star_trek;